 Are you rich enough?
 How do you count your wealth?

-I believe one of the most significant mileposts in life is when you wake up one morning and say to yourself, “I don’t need anything more… there is nothing more I want in life for me of a material nature to enjoy my life and be happy!”
+I believe one of the most significant mileposts in life is when you can wake up one morning and say to yourself, “I don’t need anything more… there is nothing more I want in life for me of a material nature to enjoy my life and be happy!”